Gankare/portfolio/VR_Party/README.md

 </details>

 #### *MapSpawnPoints*
 The script handles player spawn locations within each map, picking a random point from multiple options.
+Each spawn point includes both a position and a rotation, ensuring players start in the correct orientation.
 You can have how many spawn positions as you like, in this project each map had between 1 and 4.

 <details>
 <summary>MapSpawnPoints script</summary>